telerik/fiddler-docs/knowledge-base/SessionFlags.md

 **ui-customcolumn**

-The value of this flag is shown in the Fiddler Session List's "User-defined" column.
+The value of this flag is shown in the Fiddler Classic Session List's "User-defined" column.